The Place We’re Calling Home

 Living in the countryside

 I believe everyone has a desire to find a place they can call home.
-Searching can take time and it might even take years; for us it has taken a few months.
+Searching can take time; it might even take years; for us it has taken months.
 Like I tell everyone this land sort of found us.

 But one might even say it took years to find because we’ve moved more times than I’d like to count in the 30 years we’ve been married.